boring-registry/boring-registry/README.md

 ## Roadmap

 The project is in its very early stages and there is a lot of things we want to tackle.
+This may mean some breaking changes in the future, but once the project is stable enough we will put quite heavy focus on keeping changes backwards compatible.
 This project started out as a single server (just serving the Module Registry Protocol), but is now becoming a single binary that can host the server and allow operators to manage the registry using a streamlined interface.

 * Module maintenance - The CLI should be able to inspect/view, modify and delete existing modules.
 * Migration helpers - We want the CLI to be able to provide some automation when migrating to the boring-registry.
 This is currently a manual task and is quite time consuming.